|Situation||Admin is traying to set up a SMTP credential, where he can send emails using SMTP Auth credentials.|

 The following are some common questions asked about the SMTP Authentication feature:

-A: Yes, the sender domain (address in the case when SMTP Discovery is off) still need to be registered and active
+Yes, the sender domain (address in the case when SMTP Discovery is off) still needs to be registered and active